Debt Management Plan (DMP) Guide 2026 - Complete UK Overview

 • Free, impartial debt advice

-• Local face-to-face support
+• Local and online support depending on availability

 Warning: Many commercial companies charge fees for DMP services that charities provide free.
 Always check: